• Skip to primary navigation

 While you are stirring the first bowl of marshmallow and butter, you can start to microwave the next.
 I tried to get all three going as soon as possible so they didn't cool down too much before I transferred to the pan.

-I use kitchen shears to cut up the marshmallow Peeps.
-It’s much easier than a knife!
+I use kitchen shears to cut up the marshmallow chicks.
+It's much easier than a knife!

 For a bigger batch, use 6 cups of cereal and 4.5 ounces of each of the 3 colors of Peeps.
 Use a 13x9-inch pan for this volume of treats.

-You could also add some jelly beans or chocolate eggs for additional decoration, if you'd like.
-Many possibilities for Easter candy fun!
+You could also add some jelly beans, sprinkles, or chocolate eggs for additional decoration, if you'd like.
+It makes such a colorful Easter treat - so many possibilities for Easter candy fun!

 A few more no-bake treats for you to try: